makeabilitylab/physcomp/arduino/potentiometers.md

 #### How to measure current with a multimeter

-While we measure voltage in parallel, we measure current in series:
+While voltmeter's measure voltage in parallel, ammeter's measure current in series:

 ![Shows two pictures: image on left shows how to measure voltage in parallel using a multimeter and figure on right shows how to measure current in series using a multimeter](assets/images/Multimeter_HowToMeasureVoltageAndCurrent.png)